3. Monday 19th November. Amlot cancels December visit.

-Each letter I used to send up until last week involved approximately two hours of real time.
+Each letter I used to send by post up until last week involved approximately two hours of real time.
 In the total process.
+From getting the paper, stamps and envelopes, to writing, to getting to postobox on the day.
 So my ‘Letters to Byron‘ in this Blog format have an allocated two hours.

 Them’s the rules of this writing.

 Where do I begin with today’s letter?

 I just got in from a swim.
 Yesterday I bought a Speedo, $35 for a proper one, from a sports store in Dana Point and today I put it on.

 Have Speedo will use it.
 Last time I put on a Speedo was probably 1976, my final year of competitive swimming.
 No wonder its such a memory jab.

 I mentioned it in a letter to you months ago, but to remind you, in June of this year, I was driving along the motorway towards the desert when a huge big truck drove into us.